EatenBaguette/itp/Final/README.md

             y = min(y, self.COURT_BOTTOM)
             self.playery = y

-            # If we have a winner, return him or her.
+            # If we have a winner, return them.
 Otherwise, ignore
             # the current event.
             if self.winner:
                 return self.winner